peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 This system of equations simplifies in both the shortwave and longwave spectrum: in shortwave $B = 0$, in longwave $S = 0$.

-### Integral Form of the Radiative Transfer Equation
+### Integral Form of the Radiative Transfer Equation for a Homogeneous Layer

 The coupled system of linear ordinary differential equations
 \eqref{eq:differential-rte-upward}–\eqref{eq:differential-rte-solar}